openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/python/README.md

 ## Demo Inputs

 The application reads audio wave from the input file with given name.
-The input file has to have 16kHZ discritization frequency
+The input file has to have 16kHZ discretization frequency
 The model is also important demo arguments.

 ## Demo Outputs